RGB-Tools/RGB-Documentation/intro-tech.md

 ![image](https://github.com/parsevalbtc/RGB-Documentation/assets/74722637/3c241331-abfa-42d9-af48-2d9bcb1aad33)

-**Cliwent-side Validation ensure the respect of the following properties:
+**Client-side Validation** ensure the respect of the following properties:
 * Scalability: as the commitment of the verified state, which need to be stored by everyone, has a small size footprint (order on tens of byte)
 * Privacy: by using a hash one-way function (such as SHA-256), the original data (the pre-image) which has produced the commitment cannot be reconstructed, and, in addition, they are kept private by the parties.